DataDog/datadog-agent/docs/dogstatsd/configuration.md

 ## `dogstatsd_buffer_size`

-The `dogstatsd_buffer_size` parameter is indicating two things in Dogstatsd:
+The `dogstatsd_buffer_size` parameter is configuring two things in Dogstatsd:

 * how many bytes must be read each time the socket is read
 * how many bytes maximum the PacketAssembler should put into one packet

-Dogstatsd doesn't support reading malformed or incomplete packets from the network, meaning that this parameter should not be set at a value less than the size of your metrics name + tags
-+ a few other bytes.
-In most of the Dogstatsd clients, the maximum size of a packet is configurable.

 If you have reports of malformed or incomplete packets received by the Dogstatsd server, it could mean that the clients are sending packets larger than the size of this buffer.
 If the maximum size of the